gotchoices/MyCHIPs/doc/learn-protocol.md

 [Noise Protocol](http://noiseprotocol.org) and is discussed in some more detail [here](/doc/learn-noise.md).

 ### State Processing
 The protocol is implemented as a state transition model.
 This is important because in a distributed network, nodes are apt to go offline from time to time and network connections may not always be reliable.

-End users will be running software on their mobile devices.
+End-users will likely be running software on mobile devices.
 Those devices will communicate with a user service control-layer process which will in turn communicated with the model inside the database.
 The database will communicate with a agent process which will communicate with other peer agent processes.

 If/when a message is lost in all of this, the system should:
 - Stay in a consistent state until the message gets through or is rightly abandoned;
-- Enforce the need to re-transmit the message as necessary;
+- Re-transmit the message as necessary;
 - Tolerate multiple messages getting through, or messages coming through late or at an unexpected time.
+- Reasonably recover from errant states and/or data loss
+- Eventually bring associated parties into consensus

 ### Tally Use Cases
-A tally is established when two parties decide to formalize a relationship of trust between them using the MyCHIPs protocol.
+A tally is established when two parties decide to formalize an existing relationship of trust using the MyCHIPs protocol.

 ![use-tally](uml/use-tally.svg)

 These use-cases are explained as follows::
 - **Be My Vendor**:
   The User reaches out to a potential trading Partner and asks if he would like to establish a tally.
-  This must always happen via some communication channel outside the MyCHIPs protocol.
+  This must happen via some communication channel outside the MyCHIPs protocol.
   We will call this “[out-of-band communication](https://en.wikipedia.org/wiki/Out-of-band_data).”
   Examples include meeting in-person, email, teleconference or a traditional web connection.
   In this case, the User is suggesting he hold the [Foil](learn-tally.md#tally-parts) of the tally and the Partner will hold the [Stock](learn-tally.md#tally-parts).